-Swimming pools were introduced in the U.S. by the YMCA ("Y") in the 1880s.
+Swimming pools were introduced in the U.S. by the Young Men's Christian Association (YMCA) in the 1880s.
 In the following 25 years, those pools became major sources of sustainable revenue.
 Boys drowning was the second leading cause of death, before age 16, after disease.
 The Y offered both organized lessons and teaching the fastest stroke possible, verified by the Olympics, the crawl stroke.
 In that pre-TV era, being the fastest was a big part of social entertainment.

 However, in 1906 Edwin Foster, a Northwestern medical school graduate working at a YMCA, (a typical situation), tested the water and discovered it was contaminated.
 This was a major threat to the business income because cholera and typhoid were transmitted through water.
 These diseases were still causing widespread, fatal epidemics that closed down cities.